-IRA assets totaled \$11.5 trillion at year-end 2022, accounting for 34 percent of US retirement market assets (Figure 8.5).
-Mutual funds were 44 percent of IRA assets at year-end 2022 (Figure 8.11).
-More than four in 10, or 55 million, US households owned IRAs in 2022.
+IRA assets totaled \$13.6 trillion at year-end 2023, accounting for 35 percent of US retirement market assets (Figure 8.5).
+Mutual funds were 43 percent of IRA assets at year-end 2023 (Figure 8.11).
+More than four in 10, or 56 million, US households owned IRAs in 2023.

-The first type of IRA-known as a traditional IRA-was created under the Employee Retirement Income Security Act of 1974 (ERISA) and is the most common type of IRA (Figure 8.11).
+The first type of IRA-known as a traditional IRA-was created under the Employee Retirement Income Security Act of 1974 (ERISA) and is the most common type of IRA.
 IRAs provide all workers with a contributory retirement savings vehicle, and, through rollovers, give workers leaving jobs a means to preserve the tax benefits and growth opportunities that employer-sponsored retirement plans provide.
 Roth IRAs, first available in 1998, were created to provide a contributory retirement savings vehicle on an after-tax basis, with qualified withdrawals distributed tax-free.
 In addition, policymakers have added employer-sponsored IRAs (SEP IRAs, SAR-SEP IRAs, and SIMPLE IRAs) to encourage small businesses to provide retirement plans by simplifying the rules applicable to tax-qualified plans.

-Traditional IRA-owning households access a full array of investment options, with 72 percent reporting they held mutual funds and 30 percent indicating they held ETFs in their traditional IRAs (Figure 8.11).
-Two-thirds of traditional IRA-owning households have a strategy to manage income and assets in retirement.
-Typically, these strategies have many components, including reviewing asset allocations, determining their retirement expenses, developing a retirement income plan, setting aside emergency funds, and determining when to take Social Security benefits.
+Traditional IRA-owning households access a full array of investment options, with 71 percent reporting they held mutual funds and 31 percent indicating they held ETFs in their traditional IRAs (Figure 8.11).
+More than two-thirds of traditional IRA-owning households have a strategy to manage income and assets in retirement.
+Typically, these strategies have many components, such as reviewing asset allocations, determining their retirement expenses, developing a retirement income plan, setting aside emergency funds, and determining when to take Social Security benefits.

-Roth IRA-owning households also access a full array of investment options, with 68 percent reporting they held mutual funds and 34 percent indicating they held ETFs in their Roth IRAs (Figure 8.11).
-Roth IRA-owning households skewed a bit younger than traditional IRA-owning households.
+Roth IRA-owning households also access a full array of investment options, with 72 percent reporting they held mutual funds and 35 percent indicating they held ETFs in their Roth IRAs (Figure 8.11).
+Roth IRA-owning households skew younger than traditional IRA-owning households.